Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 2-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and daily routines provide a perfect opportunity.

 Routines not only help your family move through the day smoothly and on time, they can have a significant impact on your child’s success.
 Two-year-olds are learning about their world, trying to make sense of how things work, and exploring what the boundaries are.
 Routines can provide structure and repetition that makes their world easier to understand.
 Routines can be especially helpful to support transitions from one activity or place to another.
 Transitions can be some of the most difficult times for two-year-olds to manage their behavior, and routines can make these times less challenging.1

 The steps below include specific and practical strategies to help you develop routines and use them to build a relationship with your child that includes reliable and unconditional support and love, especially when they need you the most.